-The most important credential for evaluating your academic record is your high school transcript.
+The most important credential for evaluating your academic record is your transcript.
 Please know that our evaluation goes beyond any numerical formula.
 There is no minimum GPA or test score, nor is there any specific number of AP or honors courses you must have on your transcript in order to have your application reviewed or be admitted to Stanford.

 For more complete information on our curriculum guidelines for first-year students, please visit our Academic Preparation page.

 We want to see your commitment, dedication and genuine interest in expanding your intellectual horizons, both in what you write about yourself and in what others write on your behalf.
-We want to see the kind of curiosity and enthusiasm that will allow you to spark a lively discussion in a first-year seminar and continue the conversation at the dinner table.
+We want to see the kind of curiosity and enthusiasm that will allow you to spark a lively discussion in a seminar and continue the conversation at the dinner table.
 We want to see the energy and depth of commitment you will bring to your endeavors, whether that means in a research lab, as part of a community organization, during a performance or on an athletic field.
 We want to see the initiative with which you seek out opportunities and expand your perspective.